 The stop-start system checks if each of the following conditions is fulfilled.
+Otherwise an Autostop will be inhibited.

-- The stop-start system is not manually deactivated - the bonnet is fully closed - the driver's door is closed or the driver's seat belt is fastened - the battery is sufficiently charged and in good condition - the engine is warmed up - the engine coolant temperature is not too high - the engine exhaust temperature is not too high, e.g. after driving with high engine load - the ambient temperature is above -5° C - the climate control system allows an Autostop - the brake vacuum is sufficient - the self-cleaning function of the diesel particle filter is not active - the vehicle was driven at least with walking speed since the last Autostop
+- The stop-start system is not manually deactivated - the bonnet is fully closed - the driver's door is closed or the driver's seat belt is fastened - the battery is sufficiently charged and in good condition - the engine is warmed up - the engine coolant temperature is not too high - the engine exhaust temperature is not too high, e.g. after driving with high engine load - the ambient temperature is not too low - the climate control system does not inhibit an Autostop - the brake vacuum is sufficient - the self-cleaning function of the diesel particle filter is not active - the vehicle has moved since the last Autostop